huseyinkaplan00/travelJourney/README.md

 npm run dev

-The app should now be running on `http://localhost:8000/`.
+The react page should now be running on `http://localhost:8000/`.

-Thank you for your interest in the Travel Journey app!
+Thank you for your interest in the Travel Journey react page!